Emil Leopold August Herzog von Sachsen-Gotha-Altenburg1

 Lady Gwendolen Florence Mary Onslow1

 From 8 October 1903, her married name became Guinness.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1920.3 She held the office of Member of Parliament (M.P.)
-(Conservative) for Southend-on-Sea between 1927 and 1935.3 As a result of her marriage, Lady Gwendolen Florence Mary Onslow was styled as Countess of Iveagh on 7 October 1927.
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1920.4 She held the office of Member of Parliament (M.P.)
+(Conservative) for Southend-on-Sea between 1927 and 1935.4 After her marriage, Lady Gwendolen Florence Mary Onslow was styled as Countess of Iveagh on 7 October 1927.

 Children of Lady Gwendolen Florence Mary Onslow and Rupert Edward Cecil Lee Guinness, 2nd Earl of Iveagh